gitshreevatsa/Voting-dapp/README.md

 ```bash
 npx hardhat ignition deploy ./ignition/modules/RegistrationContract.ts --network nil
 ```
-- Now lets deploy the `Voting Contract`, if you would like to change the candidateIds then you can change it in the `candidateIds` array(the contract currently accepts only `uint256` for candidateIds) of thr file `./niljs/deployVotingContract.ts`.
+- Now lets deploy the `Voting Contract`, if you would like to change the candidateIds then you can change it in the `candidateIds` array(the contract currently accepts only `uint256` for candidateIds) of the file `./niljs/deployVotingContract.ts`.
 To deploy the `VotingContract` using `niljs`, run the following command:
 ```bash
 bun run ./niljs/deployVotingContract.ts
 ```